SpaceBirbMan/FLTR-LBS/lab1.md

 It's just useful for working with git.

 #### 4. Let's get this party started!
-In vscode you click on upper center line - **it's command pallete** or press **F1**, start typing "Flutter: New Project", choose whatever you need next
-And you can type:
+In vscode you click on upper center line - **it's command pallete** or press **F1**, start typing "Flutter: New Project", choose whatever you need next.
+Then you can type:
 ```powershell
 flutter create my_app
 ```